kevinhsu/Convolutional-Neural-Networks-for-Sentence-Classification/README.md

 Prerequisite
 ------------------------------------------------------
-The system is buit on Python 2.7
+The system is built on Python 2.7

 Other packages you need to install before running the system:
 - numpy